delphi1029/datastructure_algorithms/README.md

            - push u to stack

  * #### Single Source Shortest Path (SSSP) problem -
-  SSSP problem is about finding a path between a given vertex (called source) to all other vertices in graph such that the total distance between then (source and destination) is minimum.
+  SSSP problem is about finding a path between a given vertex (called source) to all other vertices in a graph such that the total distance between them (source and destination) is minimum.